-Parkurst students experience a wide range of extra curricular activities that are connected directly to their classroom curriculum offerings.
+Parkhurst students experience a wide range of extra curricular activities that are connected directly to their classroom curriculum offerings.
 Experiences offered cater for the full range of interests of students and include the areas of academia, music, culture and sport.

 Music is an area Parkhurst is well known for.
-A highly engaging and innovative Music Program operates across the school utilising a wide range of information and communication technologies.
+A highly engaging and innovative music program operates across the school utilising a wide range of information and communication technologies.
 Students have the opportuinity to compose their own digital music compositions using software tools as well as midi keyboards connected to the suite of thirty computers in the school’s Music Innovation Centre.
-The school’s Choir practises and performs regularly at a range of local events and competitions and continues to grow in strength each year.
+The school’s choir practises and performs regularly at a range of local events and competitions and continues to grow in strength each year.

-Parkhurst Idol is also an annual highlight, where all students, staff, parents and carers have the opportunity to perform before the entire school community, be judged and perhaps walk away with a fantastic prize for their efforts.
+Parkhurst idol is also an annual highlight, where all students, staff, parents and carers have the opportunity to perform before the entire school community, be judged and perhaps walk away with a fantastic prize for their efforts.